-Steve Fenton is a programmer, (hands-on) architect, and theory-y/human-centric manager mostly working around the .NET space.
-He enjoys creating software that makes a difference to people’s lives; such as mail transfer agents with zero-day threat detection or clinical decision support engines.
+Steve Fenton is a software punk, programmer/architect, and bossy boss mostly working around the .NET space.
+He has created mail transfer agents with zero-day threat detection, clinical decision support engines, and web crawlers.
 Steve has been active in the whole DevOps life-cycle and enjoys coaching people on agile and lean methods (and the theories behind them).
 He also enjoys finding fractal principles; such as those found in monitoring and alerting, or in queuing theory.

 Books by Steve Fenton

 A Note From Steve

 The primary audience for the writing found herein is me.
 It’s super-easy to forget stuff if you don’t write it down, as I did the second time I had to fix a really tricky certificate problem in .NET.
 If only I had written down the answer, I could have saved hours of irritating replays of all the same steps I had used to find the problem in the first instance.
 My goal in life is to start a punk revolution in software development.
 I am also secretly S. M. Fenton the author of The Vanishing Room.

 You can review my full archive of thoughts, but the most recent entries are listed below.